ksen-lin/nitara/README.md

 # nitara
-a simple LKM that looks for spliced system functions
+a simple LKM that
+* looks for spliced system functions
+* performs some startup files analysis